shibinjudahpaul/OpenCV-Projects/BackgroundRemovalThreeWays/README.md

 - Gaussian blur and color binning reduce image fidelity at high processing cost, best suited for niche applications.
 BGR1 can be used as a pre-processing step when image or memory size is a priority.

 - BGR3 using HSV space did the best in preserving color contrast, especially for shiny objects like the top of a can.
-Images with a high contrasting background and applying the "Four Corner" technique may improve threshold values
+Images with a high contrasting background may improve threshold values.

 - Performance can be improved further by leveraging GPUs.